icpac-igad/e4drr/content/blog/concept_note/index.md

 ## Activites of project:

-## Outcome 1.
-Enhanced Risk Knowledge and Awareness Through the Creation of Event-Based Climate Storylines {#outcome-1}
+## <a id="outcome-1"></a> Outcome 1.
+Enhanced Risk Knowledge and Awareness Through the Creation of Event-Based Climate Storylines

 **Work package 1** Establish Hazard and Impact Modelling for the Region: Setting up of hazard and impact modelling for the region